 By Anshuman Daga

-GoTo, formed last year by the merger of ride-hailing-to-payments firm Gojek and e-commerce leader Tokopedia, surprised some investors and analysts when it launched its IPO process earlier this month, braving turbulence in global equity markets.
+GoTo, formed last year by the merger of ride-hailing-to-payments firm Gojek and e-commerce leader Tokopedia, surprised some investors and analysts when it launched its IPO process last week, braving turbulence in global equities markets.

-GoTo’s offering attracted strong institutional demand in the book-building process despite a weak investor appetite for tech stocks that has battered shares of the company’s Southeast Asian peers, such as Sea Ltd and Grab Holdings.
+GoTo’s offering attracted strong institutional demand in the book-building process despite global market volatility amid the Russia-Ukraine crisis and weak investor appetite for tech stocks that has battered the shares of Goto’s Southeast Asian peers.

-GoTo is backed by the likes of SoftBank Group Corp, Alibaba Group and Singapore sovereign wealth fund GIC.
+GoTo, which is backed by the likes of SoftBank Group Corp, Alibaba Group and Singapore sovereign wealth fund GIC, declined comment.

 There was no immediate response to Reuters’ requests for comment sent to the Indonesian unit of Schroders and Eastspring Investments outside of Asia business hours.

 GoTo’s IPO is expected to be priced in early April and will then be open to retail investors.

 Last week, GoTo said it aimed to raise at least 15.2 trillion rupiah ($1.1 billion) by offering 48 billion new Series A shares in a price range of 316 rupiah to 346 rupiah per share.